mantidproject/mantid/docs/source/interfaces/ISIS Reflectometry.rst

 will also be highlighted.
 Starting a new reduction will clear all highlighted rows and groups.

+If reduction is paused and then resumed again, the interface will check if any of the data in previously processed rows has been manually changed.
+If so, the whole group contained the altered row will be processed again, while groups whose rows data has been unchanged will be ignored.
+In addition, any new selected rows / groups will be processed while deselected ones will be ignored.

 Next to the **Process** button there is a checkbox which allows enabling and disabling output to an ipython notebook.
 If the checkbox is enabled, a dialog window will ask for a save location for the notebook after processing is